Supernova4422/SFMPanoramaTool/README.md

 ##Program Features:

 ###Batch Rename Tools.
 Instead of exporting each image sequence one at a time from SFM, export them sequentially into one big chunk.
 Then you can use the batch rename tool to organise each seperate angle into its own folder!

-e.g:
+For example:

 Input:
 Video_01
 Video_02